-Pendragon’s Young Playwrights is asking Middle and High School students to tell a story in the form of a one-act play.
+Pendragon’s Young Playwrights is an opportunity for students to tell a story in the form of a one-act play.

 • Length: The play should be between 10 and 15 minutes in length (the best way to determine this is to read the completed work aloud, preferably with another person; we speak at a different rate than when we read in silence).

 • Actors and Characters: The play should require no more than 4 actors.
 You may have more than 4 characters, but that will require some actors playing more than one character.
 Keep that in mind as you write.